cucina/email/README.md

 # email
-Simple mocroservice to send formatted email using FreeMarker templates
+Simple microservice to send formatted email using FreeMarker templates